pendle-finance/documentation/docs/information/resources/litepaper.md

 ### Increased Exposure

-If a trader holds the view that lending rates on LINK will continue to increase, he can simply buy YT tokens on Pendle.
+If a trader holds the view that lending rates on LINK will continue to increase, he can simply buy YT on Pendle.
 The value of YT increases if interest rates rise, and he can choose to sell at any time or hold YT until expiry.
 He gains exposure in a more capital efficient manner as compared to buying and depositing the underlying asset.

 Example: